-6 inches (152 mm) of clearance is required from the sides and the vent fan on the back of the oven.
-Always ensure the fan is unobstructed.
+6 inches (152 mm) of clearance is required on the sides of the unit.

-12 inches (305 mm) of clearance is required from the back of the oven.
+12 inches (305 mm) of clearance is required on the back of the unit.

-24 inches (610 mm) of headspace clearance is required between the exhaust vent and any overhead cover or partition.
+24 inches (620 mm) of headspace clearance is required between the exhaust vent and any overhead cover or partition if no exhaust venting is connected.

-• 12 inches (305 mm) of vertical headspace clearance will suffice if the oven exhaust is vented from the workspace through a duct or other channeling.
+• 12 inches (305 mm) of headspace clearance will suffice if the oven exhaust is vented from the workspace through a duct or other channeling.

 Do not place objects on top of the oven.
-Exception: A power exhaust blower offered by Shel Lab may be mounted on the exhaust vent.
+Exception: A power exhaust blower may be mounted on the top exhaust vent.